 - The Container property must be set to Static or Pinnable to enable users to manipulate the 3D model.

-- In addition to use of 3D models added to the Content Library, the 3D Model asset can reference a 3D model via an absolute file path.
+- In addition to the use of 3D models added to the Content Library, the 3D Model asset can reference a 3D model via an absolute file path.
 Reference via URL, on the other hand, will not work.